Linearizing Algebraic Matroids: Introduction

-A theme going back nearly to the beginning of matroid theory is the general project of classifying matroids by their $k$-representability over different $k$, or the lack thereof.
+A theme going back nearly to the beginning of matroid theory is the general project of classifying matroids by their $k$-representability over different fields $k$, or the lack thereof.
 Question \ref{q: alg implies lin b} is a branch off this line of research, which, like the trunk, was profoundly impacted by the discovery of the Mnëv--Sturmfels universality phenomenon in the mid-1980s.
-In particular, it seems unlikely that Question \ref{q: alg implies lin b} has a complete answer.
+In particular, it seems that obtaining an answer to Question \ref{q: alg implies lin b} will be very difficult.
 However, the work of Ingleton and Lindström made some fundamental advances.

 Lindström provides negative results in \cites{L83,L86}.
 For every finite field $k$, he gives an example of a matroid which is $k$-algebraic, but not $K$-representable for {\em any} field $K$.
 We will discuss Lindström's example, the non-Pappus matroid, in further detail in Section~\ref{sec: lindstrom}.
-Ingleton's work, which is the first part of the next theorem provides a positive answer to Question \ref{q: alg implies lin b} when $k$ has characteristic zero.
-The second part of the theorem is an answer to Question \ref{q: alg implies lin}. \begin{theorem} Let $k$ be a field of characteristic zero and $M$ be a $k$-algebraic matroid. \begin{enumerate} \item There is a finitely generated extension $K/k$ such that $M$ is $K$-representable \cite{I71}; \item If $k$ is, in addition, algebraically closed, then $M$ is $k$-representable. \end{enumerate} \end{theorem} We note that part (2) of Theorem \ref{thm: K/k-linear} is the one which practitioners usually want to invoke.
-As a general matter, computations in the field extension $K/k$ appearing in part (1) require Gröbner basis computations, and the scalars are as complex as as the polynomial relations in $P$.
+Ingleton's work, which is the first part of the next theorem, provides a positive answer to Question \ref{q: alg implies lin b} when $k$ has characteristic zero.
+The second part of the theorem is an answer to Question \ref{q: alg implies lin}. \begin{theorem} Let $k$ be a field of characteristic zero and $M$ be a $k$-algebraic matroid. \begin{enumerate} \item There is a finitely generated extension $K/k$ such that $M$ is $K$-representable \cite{I71}; \item If $k$ is, in addition, algebraically closed, then $M$ is $k$-representable. \end{enumerate} \end{theorem} We note that part (2) of Theorem \ref{thm: K/k-linear} is the one which practitioners usually want to invoke, because computations in the field extension $K/k$ appearing in part (1) require a Gröbner basis.